mla/router-right/README.md

     A 405 result indicates a match was found, but the request method was not allowed. allowed\_methods() can be called to obtain a list of the methods that are permitted for the route.

-    The above error codes are also available as symbolic names through the NOT\_FOUND and METHOD\_NOT\_ALLOWED methods.
+    The above error codes are also available as symbolic constants through the NOT\_FOUND and METHOD\_NOT\_ALLOWED functions.

 - allowed\_methods(\[ $name \])